aergoio/aergolite/README.md

 ## Limitations

-This first version uses a modified version of Raft for communication and consensus between the nodes.
+This first version uses a fully connected network for communication between the nodes.

 It works with up to 100 nodes on the automated tests.

-Future versions will contain also a gossip based protocol to support thousands of nodes.
+Future versions will also contain a gossip based protocol to support thousands of nodes.

 Each node can create 2^32 rows on each rowid table.